manojtpillai/kubuculum/README.md

 - The system running the tool should have kubectl set up to work against said kubernetes cluster.

-- The access policy for the kubernetes cluster should allow the of the kubectl commands issued by the tool: create a namespace, get nodes, create statefulsets and pods, to list a few.

-    - kubuculum has an option to collect system stats (iostat, sar, top) during runs.
-This option is disabled by default; if enabled, this spawns a daemonset of privileged pods.

-    - kubuculum has an option to drop linux kernel caches at points in the benchmark runs.
-This option is disabled by default;
-if enabled, this spawns a daemonset of privileged pods with root access that execute vm.drop_caches command.

 - The kubernetes cluster should have a default StorageClass.
 This is used by the tool for dynamically provisioning storage.
 Alternatively, you can specify a StorageClass to use; see below.